 This notice contains one proposed priority.

 Advanced Rehabilitation Research Policy Fellowship Program.

 NIDRR's mission is to support the generation of new knowledge and promote its effective use to improve the abilities of individuals with disabilities to participate in community activities of their choice and to enhance society's capacity to provide full opportunities and accommodations for these individuals.
 NIDRR research focuses on major life domains as identified in NIDRR's Long-Range Plan published in the Federal Register on April 4, 2013 (78 FR 20299): (1) Employment, (2) Participation and Community Living, and (3) Health and Function.
-NIDRR has increasingly recognized the important role of that government policies may play in the adoption and use of research findings.
+NIDRR has increasingly recognized the important role of that government policies may Start Printed Page 27235play in the adoption and use of research findings.
 NIDRR wants to enhance the capacity of the disability and rehabilitation research field to understand the effects of government policies and programs on the outcomes of individuals with disabilities in the areas of employment, health and function, and community living and participation.
 In particular, NIDRR seeks to increase the capacity of disability and rehabilitation researchers to understand the policy development process, including how policymakers access, adopt, and use research.

 The Assistant Secretary for Special Education and Rehabilitative Services proposes a new priority for an ARRT on Rehabilitation Research Policy.
 This proposed fellowship program will expand the capacity of disability and rehabilitation researchers and scholars to conduct rigorous policy research that addresses issues important to policymakers and practitioners and that contributes to improved outcomes for individuals with disabilities and increased use and adoption of research findings to help shape future disability-related policy.
 The ARRT must contribute to improving the capacity of disability and rehabilitation researchers to conduct policy research by: